azuzunaga/plucky-potato/README.md

 - `events/`: Lists all events as well as meta information (offset, limit, etc.).
 - `locations/`: Lists all locations as well as meta information (offset, limit, etc.).
-- `events/:id/` or `locations/:id/`: Returns a single event matching the `:id`.
+- `events/:id/` or `locations/:id/`: Returns a single event or location matching the `:id`.
 - `events/:id/register/`: If this endpoint is hit with a `POST` request, the current user is registered to the event matching `:id`.
 If the endpoint is hit with a `DELETE` request, the user is unregisted from the event.
-An error is returned if the endpoint is hit with the same verb more than once.
+An error is returned if the endpoint is hit with the same verb more than once in a row.

 ### Frontend